 When I participated as a parent volunteer on our own district’s A-G Committee in 2009, we saw the same disparities.
 Kids were getting tracked into and out of classes and when you looked at the ethnic breakdowns, you saw huge patterns of inequity.

-Adults may claim they don’t “see race” but teenagers sure do.
+When Kids Get Put into the Dumb Class: Adults may claim they don’t “see race” but teenagers sure do.

 My father, a psychological researcher always taught me “correlation is not causation”.
 Nonetheless, it is natural to look for relationships and patterns and then draw conclusion.
 Unfortunately, these conclusions can often be biased or incorrect.
 Parents who are proponents of honors classes and tracking by ability argue that these programs are fair because they are based on performance or “merit”.
 Whether the system is fair or not, we know that visibly grouping kids can reinforce social biases already present in our society.
 If the kids in lower ability classes are predominantly Black or Latino or English Learner students, and the kids in the high performing classes are majority Asian and White, students are more likely to attribute a relationship between race or home language and academic ability.

-Don’t be fooled.
+When Kids Get Put into the Dumb Class: Don’t be fooled.
 “Acceleration” is just another name for “tracking”.